moonggae/stardew-valley-randomizer/README.md

   * Everything else has been internationalized

 ## Pending Changes on the 0.4.0 branch
-* Custom images
+* Crop changes
   * When randomizing crops, there's the option of using custom crop images.
 This will link together the crop as it's growing, the seed packet, and the crop itself into a coherent set of images.
-    * The text in the Secret Woods that tells you to bring a Sweet Gem Berry will now specifically tell you what crop you need to bring, since there's now no way to tell otherwise
-    * The Mr Qi quest now mentions which 10 crops to put in the Mayor's fridge for the initial textbox, and not just the quest description
-    * Credits for the artwork (some images were modified from the original):
+      * Credits for the crop sprites not made by us (some images were modified from the originals):
         * Mizu - permission is assumed from this page: https://community.playstarbound.com/threads/mizus-sprites.136549/
         * Bonster - permission is assumed based on the bottom of the mod page for Bonster's Crops: https://www.nexusmods.com/stardewvalley/mods/3438
         * Marrorow
+  * Crop text fixes
+    * The Queen of Sauce show now uses the randomized crop/fish names
+    * The text in the Secret Woods that tells you to bring a Sweet Gem Berry will now specifically tell you what crop you need to bring, since there's now no way to tell otherwise
+    * The Mr Qi quest now mentions which 10 crops to put in the Mayor's fridge for the initial textbox, and not just the quest description
 * When randomizing fish, there's the option of using custom fish images
   * The majority of the new fish images on the FishRework branch are mostly directly pulled form the New New Fish mod: https://www.nexusmods.com/stardewvalley/mods/3578
     * Specific credits go to Hisame for the sprites: https://www.nexusmods.com/Users/51209496
+* Bundle changes
   * The new bundles now have matching images
+  * Made the Rare Foods bundle based off of the crop seeds, rather than the crop
+    * This means that Ancient Seeds, the old Starfruit Seeds (from the desert shop), and the Rare Seeds (from the traveling cart) will be requried
+  * As a QoL feature, added the option (it's on by default) for a tooltip over the possible things to put into a bundle - this will make it easier to know where/when to get the fish
 * Boots now have custom images and descriptions (descriptions are enabled in English only)
-* Fixed the Queen of Sauce show - it should now use the randomized crop/fish names in the show text
 * Added the Stable to the list of randomized buildings, as it was overlooked before
 * Added Desert Totems to the item pool, and included them in the appropriate bundles
-* Made the Rare Foods bundle based off of the crop seeds, rather than the crop
-  * This means that Ancient Seeds, the old Starfruit Seeds (from the desert shop), and the Rare Seeds (from the traveling cart) will be requried
 * Reworked the config file to be more readable/user friendly
 * Reworked logging to log at appropriate levels (Trace/Warn/Error)
 * Rebalanced Frozen Tears and Mead - they shouldn't appear in lower level recipies anymore
+* Removed a track called "coin" form the random music list - this seems to just be a sound effect used for picking up an item, and not a real song (so it was really annoying to listen to on loop!)
 * Error Item bugfixes
   * You could get "Error Item" as a reward from a bundle - this was due to the "Any Fish" item being rewarded.
 This has been fixed.
   * If a building required the "Any Fish" item to build it, it showed up as "Error Item".
 This has been fixed by removing "Any Fish" from that pool.